flyteorg/flyte/docs/user_guide/development_lifecycle/failure_node.md

     print(f"Deleting cluster {name}")
 ```

-Create a task that will be executed if any of the tasks in the workflow fail.
+Create a task that will be executed if any of the tasks in the workflow fail:

 ```python
 @task